Vladpetr/RealEstatePricePredictor/README.md

 # RealEstatePricePredictor
 A model for predicting real estate prices

-The goal of the project is to demonstrate skills in data processing and writing of a correct, understandable code.

 The following operations were performed:
 * [x] Create a Jupyter notebook file to carry out all the further actions.
 * [x] Open train.csv file as pandas Dataframe.